Home » Posts tagged 'Haley Zaremba' (Page 2)

 The Real Implications Of The New Permian Estimates

-This week the United States Geological Survey (USGS) announced a groundbreaking oil and gas discovery in West Texas’ Permian Basin.
-According to the organization’s recent press release, a whopping 46.3 billion barrels of oil, 281 trillion cubic feet of natural gas, and 20 billion barrels of natural gas liquids are now believed to lie untapped in the Wolfcamp Shale and overlying Bone Spring Formation area of Texas and New Mexico’s Permian Basin.
+The Real Implications Of The New Permian Estimates This week the United States Geological Survey (USGS) announced a groundbreaking oil and gas discovery in West Texas’ Permian Basin.
+According to the organization’s recent press release, a whopping 46.3 billion barrels of oil, 281 trillion cubic feet of natural gas, and 20 billion barrels of natural […]

 Canada’s Crude Crisis Is Accelerating

-Canadian oil producers are in an increasingly tough predicament.
+Canada’s Crude Crisis Is Accelerating Canadian oil producers are in an increasingly tough predicament.
 With high and increasing oil demand around the globe over the last year, Canadian oil production has increased accordingly.
 All of this is simple and predictable economics, but now Canadian oil has hit a massive roadblock.
-Producers have the supply, and they have more than enough demand, but they don’t have the means to make the connection.
-Canadian export pipelines simply don’t have the capacity to keep up with either the supply or the demand.
+Producers have the supply, and […]

 World’s Cheapest Natural Gas Market Could Be Facing A Shortage

-A natural gas shortage in Canada is expected to last through the winter months, forcing gas users ranging from industrial forces to local governments to seek alternative fuel sources and strategies for slashing consumption and conserving the gas they have.
-The shortage stems from this month’s pipeline explosion near Prince George, British Columbia.
+World’s Cheapest Natural Gas Market Could Be Facing A Shortage A natural gas shortage in Canada is expected to last through the winter months, forcing gas users ranging from industrial forces to local governments to seek alternative fuel sources and strategies for slashing consumption and conserving the gas they have.
+The shortage stems from this […]

 U.S. Doubles Down On Ethanol Despite Glut

-Despite finding itself the midst of a massive glut, the United States ethanol industry is set to see three new plants come online over the next year, adding a combined annual production of 270 million gallons to the nation’s already ballooning ethanol oversupply.
-The industry has been plagued by overproduction and low demand since 2015.
+U.S. Doubles Down On Ethanol Despite Glut Despite finding itself the midst of a massive glut, the United States ethanol industry is set to see three new plants come online over the next year, adding a combined annual production of 270 million gallons to the nation’s already ballooning ethanol oversupply.
+The industry has been plagued […]

 The Great Biofuel Swindle